aquadev-dev/pollbot-aquadev/README.md

 <p align="left">See it in action here: (Insert Link Here!)</p>
 <h2>About</h2>
 <p>
   While working on my Discord bot for the computer science Discord server, I found two unique features I created that I would like to showcase separately: a suggestion system bot and a poll bot.
-When working on the suggestion system, I realised that I could also turn it into a poll system, where the figures and bars update in real time as people vote for the options, just like the suggestion system but configured to display differently.
+When working on the suggestion system, I realized that I could also turn it into a poll system, where the figures and bars update in real-time as people vote for the options, just like the suggestion system but configured to display differently.
 </p>

 <h2>Language and Modules Used</h2>